SeanAndrie/DataMind-Hackathon/README.md

 Our solution puts great emphasis on *efficiency* and *simplicity* as the reidentifcation process is mainly done by a linear classifier.

-It was able to achieve performance comparable to that of more complex implementations (particularly neural networks) due to:
+It was able to achieve performance comparable to that of more complex implementations (particularly neural networks) thanks to:

 - smart feature extraction and engineering;
 - an efficient cross-validation strategy; as well as